osvaldoM/m-pesa-test/readme.md

 ## ATTENTION:

 - This is only for refference.
-Don't expect it  to be functional so,except for the cases where mock data is used

-- Gateway is innacessible outside of vodacom's LAN
+The Gateway for payments is innacessible outside of vodacom's LAN so the app shouldn't be functional unless vodacom opens it to public.

 - For any improvements/ questions/ recommendation, please create an issue or open a PR